Mat-foucher/Tropical2020/README.md

 - `GraphIsoHelper.py`: Provides convenience functions for testing if two graphs are isomorphic.
 - `StrictPiecewiseLinearFunction.py`: Piecewise Linear functions over Basic Families.
 - `ModuliSpaces.py`: Tropical Moduli spaces.
-- `RPC.py`: Abstract monoids.
+- `RPC.py`: Abstract Monoids.
+- `Families.py`: Arbitrary Families and Piecewise Linear functions over a Family.
 - `tests.py`: Tests for most things.
 This file is a good place to see how things are used.
-- `generateAndSaveModuliSpace.py`: A short script to generate and save a moduli space as specified by command line arguments.
+- `generateAndSaveModuliSpace.py`: A short script to generate and save a Moduli Space as specified by command line arguments.

 ## Testing <a name="Testing"></a>

-The `tests.py` file is where most of the actual code is used for purposes concerning the research project.
-You may use the tests file for any test you would like to try, using the code from other files.
-In `tests.py` there is also a large collection of examples from the reference document, for example, here is example 3.5:
+The `tests.py` file contains tests that give strong evidence to the correctness of the rest of the program.
+This is accomplished in two ways.
+First, several testing classes have been written (e.g., `CurveTests` and `TreeTests`).
+Next, these tests are applied to various examples, most of which come from the reference document.
+For example, here is example 3.5:

     C = BasicFamily("Example 3.5")